-5.1.4 Diversity.
+5.4 Diversity

 Genetic programming balances search space exploration, to avoid local optima, and exploitation of promising partial solutions.
-Solution diversity is necessary to support exploration of good partial solutions; however, it typically decreases as the search converges [31], assuming that the population is sufficiently diverse.
-To gain additional insight into plan evolvability given different scenarios, we measured the syntactic population diversity over a search by computing the average pairwise tree edit distance of the individuals, using the APTED algorithm [39].
+Solution diversity is necessary to support exploration of good partial solutions; however, it typically decreases as the search converges [29], assuming that the population is sufficiently diverse.
+To gain additional insight into plan evolvability given different scenarios, we measured the syntactic population diversity over a search by computing the average pairwise tree edit distance of the individuals, using the APTED algorithm [36].

 Figure 8 shows population diversity across the scenarios.
 Diversity values from planning from scratch, as well as reusing plans both with and without trimming are shown.
-The lower plot shows diversity computed by structure only, that is, the labels of nodes in the tree are assumed to be identical, allowing computation of the difference in the structure of trees only.
-Either way diversity is measured, planning from scratch produces a highly diverse starting population that gradually becomes less diverse as it converges towards a high quality solution.
+Planning from scratch produces a highly diverse starting population that gradually becomes less diverse as it converges.

 As shown in Figure 8, reusing existing plans without first trimming them results in a less diverse population initially.
 Rather than a gradual decrease in diversity as would be expected, in some situations (such as generations 2-8 for the New Data Center) the diversity actually increases as the population explores new plans before continuing to converge on a good solution.
 However, when using the trimmer, the diversity values start high and smoothly decrease.
-This observation helps to explain why trimming existing plans resulted in a more significant improvement than the scratch_ratio alone, since the presence of smaller plan trimmings facilitates a smoother exploration and exploitation trade-off as the population evolves.
+This observation helps to explain why trimming existing plans resulted in a more significant improvement than the scratch ratio alone, since the presence of smaller plan trimmings facilitates a smoother exploration and exploitation trade-off.